 MKT 3530-3549.
-Selected Topics (1-4).
-On Demand.
+Selected Topics (1-4).On Demand.

-Prerequisite: MKT 3050 with a minimum grade of C'' (2.0).
+Prerequisite: MKT 3050 with a minimum grade of "C" (2.0).

 MKT 3900.
-Internship (6).SS.
+Marketing Internship (3 or 6).SS.

-A full-time work experience in business normally done in the summer.
-Six semester hours are granted.
+A full-time work experience in business.
+Three semester hours of credit are granted for a total 200 hour internship.
+Six semester hours are granted for a total of 400 hours of internship.
+The maximum credit hours earned cannot exceed six.
+Students must have at least one semester of coursework left to complete after the internship.
 Prerequisite: admission to a degree granting college; MKT 3050 with a minimum grade of "C" (2.0), and permission of the departmental chair and the internship coordinator.
 Graded on an S/U basis.